YouTube bans Leni Riefenstahl’s ‘Triumph of the Will’ under hate speech policy

 A request for comment to IndieWire from YouTube did not get a response.

-On Thursday, numerous videos of some of the film masterpieces made by and under the Soviet Communist regime of the 1920s and early 30s remained freely available on YouTube.
+On Thursday, numerous videos of some of the film masterpieces made by and the under Soviet Communist regime of the 1920s and early 30s remained freely available on YouTube.

 Those videos included whole films and/or clips from films both as canonized and as propagandistic as “Triumph of the Will”: Sergei Eisenstein’s “Battleship Potemkin” and “October,” Alexander Dovzhenko’s “Earth,” Dziga Vertov’s “Man With A Movie Camera,” and Vsevolod Pudovkin’s “Mother” and “Storm Over Asia.”